 - When the milk turns hot, take 2 tablespoons of the milk from the pot and soak saffron.

-- Boil the milk for 5 to 7 minutes scraping off the cream from the sides and adding it back to the pot.
+- Reduce the heat to medium and boil the milk for 5 to 7 minutes scraping off the cream from the sides and adding it back to the pot.

 - Pour condensed milk and continue to boil on a medium heat for 8 to 10 mins.